ForlornU/TopdownStarter/README.md

 - A simple but fully functional enemy
 - Talking NPC's
-- Animated player that can attack and dash around
+- Animated player that can attack and dash around -'Coins' to pick up
 - 2d Lights and shadows
-- Items to pick up
-- Particles
+- Modular scenes that can be reused

 # On the more technical side:
 - 18 different unique Scripts (.gd)